Snackmonger/aristoxenus/docs/devlog.rst

     `best_heptatonic_scale`
         Choose the best name for a given interval structure and tonic note name.

-I also began working on a module related to nomenclature, `parsing`, which can do a few things so far:
+I also began working on a module, `parsing`, which can do a few things so far:

     `parse_chord_symbol`
         Attempt to generate an interval map from the sub-symbols in a given chord symbol (e.g. Em7b5 >> 0b10001001001).